-Planting & Growing Crispa Spirea will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
+Superstar Spirea Photo courtesy of NetPS Plant Finder Superstar Spirea will grow to be about 3 feet tall at maturity, with a spread of 4 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front.
 It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.
 This shrub should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
-It is not particular as to soil type, but has a definite preference for acidic soils, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
+It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This particular variety is an interspecific hybrid.